Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Results

 \subsection{Soccer}

-\subsection{Top coaches of all time}
+\subsubsection{Top coaches of all time}

 First, we report on the all-time rankings at the national level.
-We consider all games of the national leagues listed in Table~\ref{table:1}, and construct weighted networks using games of national leagues only.
-In particular, we set $\beta=0$ in Eq.~(\ref{eq:ind_edge}) while computing edge weights.
+We consider all games of the national leagues listed in Table~\ref{table:1}, and construct weighted networks using games of national leagues only as the set $\mathcal{G}$ in Eq.~(\ref{eq:weight}).
+In particular while computing edge weights, we set $\beta=0$ and $t$ equal to the day of the most recent game in $\mathcal{G}$ in Eq.~(\ref{eq:ind_edge}).

 The top $10$ all-time coaches of each national league are reported in Table~\ref{table:1}.
-In the English Premier League, Sir Alex Ferguson, the legendary coach of Manchester United FC for more than $25$ years and winning $13$ national championships, is at the top of the ranking.
+In the English Premier League, Sir Alex Ferguson, the legendary coach of Manchester United FC for more than $25$ years and winner of $13$ national championships, is at the top of the ranking.
 For the French Ligue 1, Guy Roux is ranked number $1$.
 He was the coach of AJ Auxerre for roughly $40$ years, winning $1$ championship in $1995/96$.
 Otto Rehhagel, winner of $3$ league titles, sits in the first place of the German Bundesliga.
 Giovanni Trapattoni tops the ranking of the Italian Serie A. ``Il Trap'' won $7$ Italian championships.
 Finally, in the Spanish La Liga, Luis Aragon\'es turns out to be the best performing coach.
 He was the manager of several teams in Spain, and won $1$ championship with Atl\'etico Madrid in $1976/77$.